A guide to personal injury compensation, its purpose, and its value to society

 |Why don’t injured people just ‘get on with it’?

-The effect of an injury on an individual should never be underestimted.
+The effect of an injury on an individual should never be underestimated.

 Even a minor injury can be very painful and can disrupt someone’s life if only on a temporary basis.
 Someone with a fractured wrist, for example, might not be able to drive while the bone heals, which has an impact on work and social life and can incur expenses.
 He or she may not be able to play sport, or play with children or grandchildren.
 Basic tasks, such as washing hair, can suddenly be challenging.
 Imagine simply putting up with this, when someone else’s negligence has caused it, and when you have a right to help and redress.
 Also, it is not fair that the State should pay when people are out of work or need physiotherapy when the person who caused the injury has an insurance policy in place to cover the cost of personal injuries.

-Jane McBennett, a solicior at Morrish Solicitors, had a client whose knee replacement surgery was performed negligently.
+Jane McBennett, a clinical negligence specialist, had a client whose knee replacement surgery was performed negligently.
 The only way to resolve the damage was to amputate his leg above the knee: “This was a person who enjoyed working and had a nice lifestyle.
 You can just imagine how they felt to suddenly find themselves in this position where the world is an uncertain place.
 They were faced with losing their job, their hobbies and their stability.”